 - 1. Presidential Scholarships are merit awards, renewable annually based on a minimum 3.1 cumulative average.
 These scholarships are offered to distinguished high school graduates based on their high school curriculum, high school average, results of standardized tests and letters of recommendation.
 These awards are extremely competitive.
-To enter the competition for a Presidential Scholarship, an admissions application must be filed no later than January 15 of the student's senior year in high school.
-Nominees will be required to attend a program to qualify for the scholarship. - Siena offers other academic scholarships (Franciscan Scholarships, Deans' Scholarship, and Siena Humanities in Medicine Scholarships) without regard for financial need, to incoming freshmen who have outstanding
+To enter the competition for a Presidential Scholarship, an admissions application must be filed no later than January 15 of the student's senior year in high school. - 2.
+Siena offers other academic scholarships (Franciscan Scholarships, Deans' Scholarship, and Siena Humanities in Medicine Scholarships) without regard for financial need, to incoming freshmen who have outstanding academic records.

-- academic records.
 Renewal is based on maintaining a 3.1 grade point average.
-If you do not file the FAFSA, you must submit a written request to be considered for an honorary award. - Siena College awards grants to students with demonstrated need.
-In general, this type of award will be renewed annually, provided the student continues to demonstrate need, maintains satisfactory academic progress, and files the Renewal FAFSA by June 1.

-4. Funded Scholarships:

-Unless otherwise noted, the following endowed scholarships are awarded by the financial aid committee as part of the financial aid packaging procedure.
+If you do not file the FAFSA, you must submit a written request to be considered for an honorary award. - 3.
+Siena College awards grants to students with demonstrated need.
+In general, this type of award will be renewed annually, provided the student continues to demonstrate need, maintains satisfactory academic progress, and files the Renewal FAFSA by June 1. - 4.
+Funded Scholarships: Unless otherwise noted, the following endowed scholarships are awarded by the financial aid committee as part of the financial aid packaging procedure.
 The scholarship criteria must be followed.
 In most cases, financial need, academic achievement and participation in extracurricular activities are considered in choosing award recipients.